AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    |imageControllerChangePassword|

  3.5.
 If you have an HTTP or HTTPS proxy, enter it on the next page.
 Otherwise, click `Skip`.

  3.6.
-Finally, the Controller will upgrade itself to the latest version after you click on `Run`.
+Finally, the Controller will upgrade itself to the latest software version after you click on `Run`.
 Wait for a few minutes for the process to finish.

    |imageControllerUpgrade|